WenXin20/PokemobsRemodeled/README.md

 	- Animations should be saved as `.xml` or in the `.bbmodel` file.
  - Updated JEI icons should be provided.
 	 - Create it in game by pressing the `module` button twice and then pressing the `Icons` button in the animation gui.
+ - Bling positions should be provided in the `.xml` file when feasible.
  - The pull request should contain images of at least one pokémob.

 ## License